Illustration reading ‘Portuguese Numbers’ beside the number 20

 Phew, you’ve finally tackled this introduction to counting in Portuguese.
 You’re on the right track!
 If you want to learn the Portuguese numbers more quickly, you can take a leaf out of my book and use Anki’s spaced repetition system!
 It’s a fantastic way to learn vocabulary more efficiently.

-Let me know on Instagram (@irishpolyglot), TikTok (@irishpolyglot), or Twitter (@irishpolyglot) what method you will use!
+Let me know on Instagram (@irishpolyglot) or TikTok (@irishpolyglot) which method you’ll use!

 If you’re ready to continue your Portuguese mission, check out one of these articles: